Last Updated on February 21, 2022 by Grow with Bovees

 Even though it’s free landscape design software, you will have to spend some time learning how to use it well to unlock its full potential.

 Apart from landscape design software tutorials on its many features, don’t forget the level of support the program offers.
-Great chances are that you may not get support with certain cheap or free garden design software programs, but again it’s free, so you really have nothing to lose!
+Great chances are that you may not get support with certain cheap or free software programs, but again it’s free, so you really have nothing to lose!

 Are the Designs Compatible with CAD Files?